balenair/balenair/README.md

 ![](https://raw.githubusercontent.com/balena-io-playground/balena-iaq/master/images/unit2.jpg)

 ## Description and use
-The IAQ device uses a combination of CO2 and particulate sensors to generate an indoor air quality score which it displays using an LED matrix on the front of the unit.
-The easy to remember score ranges from 0 (best air quality) to 99 (hazardous air quality).
+The IAQ device uses a combination of CO2, VOC, and particulate sensors to generate an indoor air quality score which it displays using an LED matrix on the front of the unit.
+The easy-to-remember score ranges from 0 (best air quality) to 99 (hazardous air quality).

 The LED display changes color based on the score as follows:
 | Score range | Description | LED display color |